-Something like a memo before installing Kali Linux 2024.2 and recovering passwords with John the Ripper
+Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 table of contents